jzillmann/pdf-to-markdown/examples/Alice-In-Wonderland.md

 ‘I can’t help it,’ said Alice very meekly, ‘I’m growing.’
 ‘You’ve no right to grow here,’ said the Dormouse.
 ‘Don’t talk nonsense,’ said Alice more boldly, ‘you know you’re growing too.’
-‘Yes, but I grow at a reasonable pace,’ said the Dormouse, ‘not in that ridiculous fashion.’
+‘Yes, but I grow at a reasonable pace,’ said the Dormouse, ‘not in that ridicu- lous fashion.’
 And he got up very sulkily and crossed over to the other side of the court.
 All this time the Queen had never left off staring at the Hatter, and, just as the Dormouse crossed the court, she said to one of the officers of the court, ‘Bring me